nihal9ns/countdown-page/README.md

 # Coming Soon

-A simple countdown page using HTML, CSS and Vanilla JavaScript.
+A simple coming soon page using HTML, CSS and Vanilla JavaScript.

 ### Countdown Page